Yunhui-LI/Yunhui-LI.github.io/activity/index.md

 * Member of Institute of Electrical and Electronics Engineers (IEEE)
 * Member of Operational Research Society of China (ORSC)
 * Member of Chinese Association of Automation (CAA)
-* Reviewer for IEEE TPAMI, SIOPT, MP
+* Reviewer for TPAMI, TAC, SIOPT, MP

 ### Award